AndreBaltazar8/ablac/docs/freestanding.md

 ```

 The phase-safe `ByteBuffer`/`ByteSlice` API and opt-in native word/pointer cells
 now exist.
-Raw Linux filesystem, terminal, process, TCP, polling, and graceful
+Linux filesystem, terminal, process, TCP, polling, and graceful
-signal-drain implementations are built on them and pass no-project-C native
+signal-drain implementations are built on them.
+The pointer cells provide
-gates.
-The pointer cells provide explicit lifetime and LLVM-lowered
+explicit lifetime and LLVM-lowered
 load/store operations for out-parameters, but ownership is not yet enforced by
 the type system.
 A target-specific kernel intrinsic remains gated on: